-“Don’t lose them, I’ll go and fetch Beth” she said, reaching out for the painted handle of her stick.
+“Don’t let them out of your sight, I’ll go and fetch Beth” she said, reaching out for the painted handle of her walking stick.

-“Oh, I think I’ve got them”, she said in a familiar, self deprecating tone.
+“Oh, I think I’ve got them”, she said to Sheila, in a familiar, self deprecating tone.

-Whilst Sheila commanded the work, more often than not she seemed unaware of the nuances of her team’s communication, or perhaps that was the impression she cultivated.
+Whilst Sheila commanded the work, more often than not she seemed unaware of the nuances of how her team communicated, or perhaps that was just the impression she cultivated.
 Kate wondered if Sheila really didn’t notice these little acts of sedition or whether their weight was sufficient for them to slide off her back.

 Left alone Kate peered closely at the cluster of tiny pearls trying to see if any had hatched.
 She often felt the odds were unfairly stacked against the conservator.
-There were so many ways something could be lost, most of which you didn’t see coming.
+There were so many ways something could be lost, most of which you never saw coming.

 Gathering up the fabric, she felt for the needle’s point before carefully posting it through a stitch next to the clustered eggs.
-She thought how everyone would now be focused upon preventing the appetite of one caterpillar being sated by the threads spun by another a long time ago across the far side of the world.
+She thought how everyone would now be focused upon preventing the appetite of one caterpillar being sated by the threads spun by another almost half a millennia earlier across the far side of the world.

 As she sat waiting for Sheila’s return, she surveyed the metres of heavy cloth before her and imagined the folds as waves upon a faded sea.
 Cortes had crossed the Atlantic in tiny ships driven by the wind and a desire for fortune.
 What he found were the cities of the Aztecs, great canals, temples and treasures prized from the jungle.

-The sound of approaching footsteps pulled Kate back to the room.
-Sheila had returned with Beth who’s lab’ coat effectively changed the hallowed hall from time machine to crime scene.
-Science entered the room, and the moths were as prepared for its arrival as the Aztecs had been for pale men bearing muskets and riding horses.
+The sound of Sheila’s and Beth’s footsteps pulled Kate back to the room.
+Beth wore a lab coat and carried a magnifying glass both of which had the effect of changing the hallowed hall from time machine to crime scene.
+Science entered the room, and the moths were as prepared for its arrival as the Aztecs had been for pale men with their horses and fire sticks.

-As they entered the room, Sheila paused in the doorway to flick the light switch which erupted the countless crystals of the room’s chandeliers into sparkling warmth, but little useful light.
+Sheila paused in the doorway to flick the light switch and erupt the countless crystals of the room’s chandeliers into sparkling warmth, but little useful light.
 Up until then Kate hadn’t noticed how dark it had become.

 Beth headed straight for Kate and sat down next to her.
-When Sheila joined them only the soft wheeze of her breath broke the silence as Beth positioned a magnifying glass over Kate’s lap.
+When Sheila joined them only the soft wheeze of her breath broke the silence as Beth positioned the magnifier over Kate’s lap.

 Beth and Kate’s eyes were already intent upon the needle that stood up from the cloth, marking the insect’s claim.
-Beth pressed the button on the handle of the glass projecting a stark, surgical light upon the tiny landscape.
+Beth pressed the button on the handle of the glass and projected a stark, surgical light upon the tiny landscape.

-“Good lord, your eyes are sharp Kate, I can barely see them now”, Beth said as she lent over.
+“Good God Kate your eyes are sharp, I can barely see them now,” Beth said leaning over.

 “Here, let me look.”
-Beth passed the magnifier to Kate and sat up feeling for the sticky tape and specimen jar in her pocket.
+Beth passed the glassz to Kate and sat up feeling for the sticky tape and specimen jar in her pocket.

 The tapestry moth could eat for 50 days before its metamorphosis, when everything that had defined it was broken down and transformed into another incarnation.
 In that time its little jaws would tear through enough wool and silk to keep them busy for a week.